 I hate to get on a soap box, but most businesses are behaving as though the increased use of office cloud applications like O365, Google Docs, Box, CRM, accounting, and marketing has no effect on their business security posture.
 The assumption that use of applications from multiple vendors stored on multiple uncontrolled servers is somehow safe is not very realistic.
-Some form of cloud application security is surely needed.

 The reality: Each additional cloud application used increases the possibility that your data is being hacked, stolen or misused.